thainnos/LICSTER/projects/IntrusionDetectionSystem/README.md

 ```
 If this appears, you know everything is alright.
 You have to pay attention that
 snort is run as root.

 **Snort 3**

-This Version of snort is the newer one but it's more complicated to install.
-For
-this Installation  the easiest way is to go to
-[snort](https://www.snort.org/documents) and chose under Snort Setup Guides the
-installation guide for the OS you need.

-**Snort 3**